apatoliya/engJour/README.md

 Next step to create fake data with faker and generate 10m records, i have attached scripted that i used to generate almost 11m records in 7min and 44sec with for loop that push into array and knex inserted those data into mySQL and on top of it running bash script to run this process multiple times.

+some other benchmark :
+from mysql : select * from fakertable order by RAND() limit 1;   - it took around 28s select * from fakertable where id=54520;  - search specific records took around 7s ( it took longer becuase there were 400000 records matching with same id )

 ##### 02/05/2019 #######################